--Check engine body grounding.

--AC mains voltages may be outside programmed limits, measure the phase voltages.

--Check the AC voltage readings by pressing the MENU button.

--Upper and lower limits of the mains voltages may be too tight.
+- -Check engine body grounding. - -AC mains voltages may be outside programmed limits, measure the phase voltages. - -Check the AC voltage readings on the screen. - -Upper and lower limits of the mains voltages may be too tight.
 Check the parameters Mains Voltage Low Limit and Mains Voltage High Limit.
-Standard values are 170/270 volts.

--The hysteresis voltage may be given to excessive.
+Standard values are 170/270 volts. - -Check AC mains frequency. - -The hysteresis voltage may be given to excessive.
 The standard value is 8 volts.